-A dream in which you are being pursued could be a sign that you are avoiding certain issues in real life.
-The actions you take in your dream represent how you handle pressure, fear, stress, and other situations.
-You have a propensity to flee from problems that you are reluctant to face rather than deal with them.
+A dream in which you are being pursued could signify that you are avoiding certain issues in real life.
+Your actions in your dream represent how you handle pressure, fear, stress, and other situations.
+You have the propensity to flee from problems you are reluctant to face rather than deal with.

 Being chased denotes narrow-mindedness:

-It could also be a symbol of your narrow-mindedness if you are being chased by your dream.
-You are not only unwilling to listen to any viewpoint that differs from your own but also refuse to acknowledge a particular idea or point of view.
+It could also symbolize your narrow-mindedness if your dream is chasing you.
+You are unwilling to listen to any viewpoint that differs from your own and refuse to acknowledge a particular idea or point of view.

 To be chased means to flee from yourself:

-How the attacker or pursuer might be a part of your own Self is another way to examine your chase dream.
-You may be repressing or rejecting some of your own feelings or traits.
-A threatening figure can appear in your dreams as a result of your rage, jealousy, fear, or even love.
+How the attacker or pursuer might be a part of your Self is another way to examine your chase dream.
+You may be repressing or rejecting some of your feelings or traits.
+A threatening figure can appear in your dreams due to your rage, jealousy, fear, or even love.
 Additionally, you might be projecting these emotions onto the unidentified chaser.